BartoszCichecki/LenovoLegionToolkit/README.md

 Deactivate button will be enabled when dGPU is active, you have Hybrid mode enabled and there are no screens connected to dGPU.
 If you hover over the button, you will see the current P state of dGPU and the list of processes running on it.

+> [!NOTE]
-Keep in mind that some apps may not like this feature and crash when you deactivate dGPU.
+> Some apps may not like this feature and crash when you use deactivate dGPU option.

 ### Overclock discrete NVIDIA GPUs